tobek/headsoak/notes.md

     - add sharer
         - search (by email address or user name) or choose from past sharers/recipients
             - if no user found AND if it's a valid email address "No Nutmeg user found.
 Would you like to email EMAIL and invite them to join Nutmeg?" <-- not ready yet ugh this is a whole flow
-    - if we don't have your name, ask to fill in
-        - pre fill with your email
-        - save in user details
-        - check for uniqueness of slug-ified name (later slug-ified would be used as profile url, but changeable)
     - choose read-only or can-edit
     - 'USER will be able to see/edit all notes tagged with "TAGNAME", including notes that you later add this tag to.
 Are you sure?'
         - yes
         - yes, don't ask me again
         - no
-    - unshare: save 'x' into recipient's share thing
 - when someone shares something with you:
     - when you login: 'USER has shared their tag "TAGNAME" with you [as read-only]OR[and invited you to edit].' a [more info] link expands to: 'Shared notes and tags show up alongside your personal notes and tags, but with the [person] icon.
 You can modify (add your own tags, set to private, etc.) shared notes as normal.'
         - Accept
         - Accept all sharing offers from USER
         - Decline
     - tag shows up with person icon
     - if user tries to delete note someone shared with them: 'This note is in your Nutmeg because USER has shared their tag "TAGNAME" with you.
-To delete it you must remove this shared tag.'
+To delete it, remove this shared tag.'
         - OK
         - Change sharing settings
     - if user tries to delete shared tag, similar message as above